MatthieuDartiailh/bytecode/doc/api.rst

       If *compute_jumps_passes* is not None, it sets the upper limit for the number of passes that can be made to generate EXTENDED_ARG prefixes for jump instructions.
 If None then an internal default is used.
-The number of passes is (in theory) limited only by the number of input instructions, however a much smaller default is used because most code converges quickly.
+The number of passes is, in theory, limited only by the number of input instructions, however a much smaller default is used because the algorithm converges quickly on most code.
+For example, running CPython 3.6.5 unittests on OS X 11.13 results in 264996 compiled methods, only one of which requires 5 passes, and none requiring more.

    .. method:: to_code(compute_jumps_passes: int = None) -> types.CodeType